Fox-2k/PaperClock/README.md

 * The frame to hold the ePaper display and to make your clock beautiful
 * The support to hold the PCB, the battery and the display from the back

 Theses pieces are tied together with M3x6mm screws.
 Once your pieces are printed, you have to put [M3x3mm brass knurled threaded round inserts](https://www.amazon.co.uk/s?k=M3x3mm+brass+knurled+threaded+round+inserts) with the help of a soldering iron.
 (Pay attention not to melt your PLA printed frame !!
-200°C is far enought to put them on)
+200°C is far enough to put them on)

 ![The frame](references/paperclock_frame.jpg)